-In the present study the Holocene evolution of cosmogenic radiocarbon ( $^{14}\mathrm{C}$ ) production is reconstructed using a state of the art Earth System Model of Intermediate Complexity and the IntCal09/SHCal04 radiocarbon records.
-Then this production record is used in combinations with reconstructions of the geomagnetic field to reconstruct the solar modulation potential $\Phi$ .
-In further steps, total solar irradiance (TSI) is reconstructed using a recently proposed relationship between $\Phi$ and TSI and variations in TSI were translated into temperature anomalies.
-The uncertainty arising from uncertainties in input data, model parametrization parameterizations for the glacial termination, and model parameter values are propagated through the entire chain from production to solar modulation to TSI using Monte Carlo and sensitivity simulations as well as Gaussian error propagation.
+In the present study the Holocene evolution of cosmogenic radiocarbon (14 C) production is reconstructed using a state of the art Earth system model of intermediate complexity and the IntCal09/SHCal04 radiocarbon records.
+Then this production record is used in combination with reconstructions of the geomagnetic field to reconstruct the solar modulation potential Φ .
+In further steps, total solar irradiance is reconstructed using recently proposed relationships between Φ and TSI, and variations in TSI were translated into temperature anomalies.
+The uncertainty arising from uncertainties in input data, model parameterisation for the glacial termination, and model parameter values are propagated through the entire chain from production to solar modulation to TSI using Monte Carlo and sensitivity simulations as well as Gaussian error propagation.

-The Bern3D-LPJ Bern3D-LPX-model is used to estimate radiocarbon production from the IntCal09/SHCal04 radiocarbon records.
-The model features a 3-dimensional dynamic ocean component with an ocean sediment model and an interactive marine biological cycle, a 2-D atmosphere and a dynamic global vegetation model component.
-The model is able to reproduce the observation-based distributions of carbon and radiocarbon within the ocean as well as to approximate the evolution of atmospheric CO2 during the past 2120 kyr.
-The explicit representation of dissolved inorganic carbon and dissolved inorganic radiocarbon and the biological cycle in a 3-dimensional dynamic setting is a step forward compared to the often applied perturbation approach with the box-diffusion model of Oeschger et al. (1975) or the outcrop model of Siegenthaler (1983) (Vieira et al., 2011; Usoskin and Kromer, 2005; Solanki et al., 2004; Muscheler et al., 2005b).
-These model underestimate by design the inventory of dissolved inorganic carbon in the ocean due to the neglect of the marine biological cycle.
+The Bern3D-LPJ model is used to estimate radiocarbon production from the IntCal09/SHCal04 radiocarbon records.
+The model features a 3-D dynamic ocean component with an ocean sediment model and an interactive marine biological cycle, a 2-D atmosphere and a dynamic global vegetation model component.
+The model is able to reproduce the observation-based distributions of carbon and radiocarbon within the ocean as well as approximate the evolution of atmospheric CO2 during the past 21 kyr.
+The explicit representation of dissolved inorganic carbon and dissolved inorganic radiocarbon and the biological cycle in a 3-D dynamic setting is a step forward compared to the often applied perturbation approach with the box diffusion model of Oeschger et al. (1975) or the outcrop model of Siegenthaler (1983) (Vieira et al., 2011; Usoskin and Kromer, 2005; Solanki et al., 2004; Muscheler et al., 2005b).
+These models underestimate by design the inventory of dissolved inorganic carbon in the ocean due to the neglect of the marine biological cycle.
 Thus, the marine radiocarbon inventory and implied cosmogenic production is also underestimated.
-The Bern3D-LPJ Bern3D-LPX carbon-climate model is forced with reconstructed changes in orbital parameters, ice sheet extent influencing surface albedo and in natural and anthropogenic variations in greenhouse gas concentrations and sulphate aerosol forcings and climate variations, thereby taking into account the influence of climatic variations on the cycling of carbon and radiocarbon.
+The Bern3D-LPJ carbonclimate model is forced with reconstructed changes in orbital parameters, ice sheet extent influencing surface albedo, and natural and anthropogenic variations in greenhouse gas concentrations as well as sulfate aerosol forcings and climate variations, thereby taking into account the influence of climatic variations on the cycling of carbon and radiocarbon.

 Our production rate estimates can be compared to independent estimates obtained with models that compute production of cosmogenic nuclides in the atmosphere by simulating the interaction of incoming high energy particles with atmospheric molecules (Masarik and Beer, 1999, 2009).
-Masarik and Beer (2009) suggests a production of $2.05 \pm 0.2$ for a solar modulation potential of $550 \, \mathrm{MeV}$ .
-The radiocarbon budget analysis yields a lower production of

-1.71 atoms cm-2 s-1 and for the same $\Phi$ .
-The Holocene mean C production depends on variations in $\Phi$ and the geomagnetic field and is estimated to 1.77 atoms cm-2 s-1.
+Masarik and Beer (2009) suggests a production of 2.05 ± 0.2 atoms cm-2 s-1 for a solar modulation potential of 550 MeV.
+The radiocarbon budget analysis yields a lower production of 1.71 atoms cm-2 s-1 and for the same Φ .
+The Holocene mean 14C production depends on variations in Φ and the geomagnetic field and is estimated to 1.77 atoms cm-2 s-1.